 Fiber Arts and Weaving at JMU

-Textile and fiber art practices are currently on the cutting edge of contemporary art and critical inquiry, and represent one of the world’s longest and most accessible aesthetic traditions.
-The fiber arts program at SADAH emphasizes exploration of materials within a contemporary context that considers emergent and related issues of multiculturalism, technological advancement, gender, sexuality and more.
+Fibers Arts and Weaving practices are on the cutting edge of contemporary art and critical inquiry and represent one of the world’s longest and most accessible aesthetic traditions.
+The fiber arts program at SADAH emphasizes the exploration of materials within a contemporary context that considers emergent and related issues of multiculturalism, technological advancement, gender, sexuality, and more.

-Studio sessions are supplemented with readings and discussion that explore social and cultural concerns related to the techniques learned.
-Relevant issues include functionality, identity, consumerism, community, repetition, pattern and decoration.
+Many students choose to work on the boundaries of the medium by exploring fashion, sculpture, video, ceramics, painting, metal arts, performance, and installation as part of their practice.
+Experimenting with materials and methods is encouraged as students develop individual creative practices.
+Interdisciplinary strategies of making are valued.
+Additionally, studio sessions are supplemented with readings and discussions that explore social and cultural concerns related to the techniques learned.
+Relevant issues include functionality, identity, consumerism, community, repetition, pattern, and decoration.

 Fiber Arts and Weaving